myty/openbrewerydb-graphql-dotnet/README.md

 # OpenBreweryDB - GraphQL (.NET Core)

-This is an exercise in learning GraphQL in .NET Core by taking an API like, https://www.openbrewerydb.org/ and transforming that into a GraphQL schema.
+This project started off as an exercise in learning GraphQL in .NET Core by taking an API like, https://www.openbrewerydb.org/ and transforming that into a GraphQL schema.
 I initially started with [graphql-dotnet](https://github.com/graphql-dotnet/graphql-dotnet) as the backend server, but have since moved everything over to use [Hot Chocolate](https://hotchocolate.io/).
 In it's current state I am attempting to have it follow as close as possible to GraphQL schema standards such as the [GraphQL Global Object Identification Specification](https://relay.dev/graphql/objectidentification.htm) that came out of the [Relay](https://relay.dev/) team at Facebook.

+I've since added a frontend to make exploring the brewery data.

 Some things I am planning to add: